-By Curate TeamCurate’s most successful clients build a weekly routine around their Curate report to make sure that they never miss out on critical local government intelligence.
+Successful government relations teams build a weekly routine around their weekly reports from Curate, the legislative tracking software they use to make sure that they never miss out on critical local government intelligence.

-But depending on the type of organization, we have seen our customers find success with a variety of approaches to using our software.
+But depending on the type of organization, we have seen our customers find success with a variety of approaches to using our local issue tracking tool.

 Typically, their strategies fall into one of three approaches to using our research tool: the centralized approach, the decentralized approach, and the hybrid.